-- Expected volatility: The Company calculates the estimated volatility rate based on the volatilities of common stock of comparable companies in its industry. - Expected term: The Company does not believe it is able to rely on its historical exercise and post-vesting termination activity to provide accurate data for estimating the expected term for use in estimating the fair value-based measurement of our options.
+- Expected volatility: The Company calculates the estimated volatility rate based the volatility of its common stock together with comparable companies in its industry. - Expected term: The Company does not believe it is able to rely on its historical exercise and post-vesting termination activity to provide accurate data for estimating the expected term for use in estimating the fair value-based measurement of our options.
 Therefore, the Company has opted to use the "simplified method" for estimating the expected term of options. - Risk-free rate: The risk-free interest rate is based on the yields of U.S. Treasury securities with maturities similar to the expected time to liquidity. - Expected divided yield: The Company has never declared or paid any cash dividends and do not presently plan to pay cash dividends in the foreseeable future.
 Consequently, it used an expected dividend yield of zero.